princeparmar/Backup-Tools/README.md

-# Storj Integrations Module
+# Satellite Integrations Module

-This is custom module for integration the most popular services with Storj decentralized cloud data storaging service.
-This service allowes to backup data to Storj and upload it back.
+This is custom module for integration the most popular services with Satellite decentralized cloud data storaging service.
+This service allowes to backup data to Satellite and upload it back.

 ## Current Integrations list
 - Google Drive